 The Board oversees the society’s finances, and ensures that the org is on track to fulfil its purpose and vision as outlined in strategic documents and society by-laws.

 Can anyone become a Board Member?

 Yes!
 Board Members are recruited in advance of the Annual General Meeting (in July), where the final slate is voted on by the membership.
 Incoming Board Members must be active members of the society.
-Memberships start at $10, and can be purchased here.
+Memberships are $3 annually, apply here.

 Are Board Members compensated?

 Unfortunately, no. The BC Societies Act explains that members of the Board cannot be paid for fulfilling their duties.

 Why should I want to be a Board Member?